lk-geimfari/awesomo/languages/PYTHON.md

 'Backend Developer'
 ```

 You can specify a locale when creating providers and they will return data that is appropriate for the language or country associated with that locale.
-Mimesis currently includes support for 32 different locales.
-See details for more information.
+Mimesis currently includes support for 32 different [locales](https://github.com/lk-geimfari/mimesis#locales).

 Using locales: